Wimbledon 2018: Roger Federer Highlights Monday's Early Results from London

 Open era chaos records were OBLITERATED by the women at #Wimbledon: Previous lowest top seed in Slam R16: #4 (Halep, 2014 RG) Wimbledon 2018: #7 Pliskova Previous lowest top seed in Slam QF: #5 (Dementieva, 2008 Wim) Wimbledon 2018: #11 Kerber if she wins; if not, #12 Ostapenko

 Bertens will require another turn-up for the books if she's to make the final four, however.
-Gorges was too stern for Vekic and saved all nine of the break points she faced to ease past her Croat opponent 6-3, 6-2.
+Gorges was too stern for Vekic and saved all nine of the break points she faced to ease past her Croatian opponent 6-3, 6-2.

 She wasn't the only highly seeded German to progress into the quarters on Monday, either, as Kerber edged a tiebreak triumph to oust Bencic from contention at SW19, via Wimbledon's official Twitter account: